 Essentially, the major focus of revision is to make the paper better.
 Of course, ‘better’ depends upon the details of the assignment.

 When Should You Revise Your Paper?

-The revision stage of writing usually happens after you have completed your first draft.
+The revision stage of writing usually happens after you have completed your first draft essay.
 It is the initial step that you take when you begin the process of turning that rough draft into your final copy.
 Revising your paper allows you to improve its content before you focus on more cosmetic and functional concerns through editing and proofreading.